dalejandri/Credit_Risk_Analysis/README.md

 ### Deliverable 2: Use the SMOTEENN algorithm to Predict Credit Risk

 ### The combinatorial SMOTEENN algorithm.
+- The balanced accuracy score is 63%.

+#### For high-risk:
+- Precision score is 1% (Positive Predictive value PPV).
+- Recall score is 70% (sensitivity).
+- 70% high-risk cases are correctly predicted by the SMOTEENN algorithm with a F1 score of 2%.

+#### For low-risk.
+- Precision score is 100% (Positive Predictive value PPV)
+- Recall score is 57% (sensitivity).
+- 57% low-risk are correctly predicted by the SMOTEENN algorithm with a F1 score of 73%.

+#### Avg/F1 score of 72% (Marmonic Mean).

 <p align="center">Accuracy score for the model.</p>
 <p align="center"><img class="centerImage" src="https://github.com/dalejandri/Credit_Risk_Analysis/blob/main/Resources/11.PNG" /></p>